 This type of training is particularly important for athletes competing in endurance events.
-So, runners competing in events of 5k or longer, cyclists competing in events like 10mile time trials – or longer, cross country skiers, triathletes and duathletes, will all benefit from these sessions.
+So, runners competing in events of 5k or longer, cyclists competing in events like 10mile or 40K time trials, cross country skiers, triathletes and duathletes.

 There are a number of advantages to using submaximal HIIT workouts:

-So, why is this important?
-Because the intensity is below maximal, or supra-maximal intensities, it allows us to increase both the interval length, and the the total duration of high intensity training within a workout.
-This allows more total work to be completed compared with both maximal, or supra-maxima intervals.
-This is supported by research (Zuniga et al., 2011) which suggests that athletes looking to maximize the total time of high intensity exercise and total VO2 of an exercise session should concentrate on submaximal intensities (i.e. 90-95% VO₂max) rather than maximal, or supra-maximal intensities.
+This is supported by research (Zuniga et al., 2011), which suggests that athletes looking to maximize the volume of high intensity exercise and total VO2 of an exercise session should concentrate on submaximal intensities (i.e. 90-95% VO2max), rather than maximal, or supra-maximal intensities.

-Another advantage of submaximal HIIT intensity workouts is that the ratio of work to rest can be increased as we do not need long to recoveries between intervals.
-This increases the average intensity of the workout – a combination of work interval and the rest interval.
+Another advantage of submaximal HIIT workouts is: the ratio of work to rest can be increased.
+This increases the average intensity of the workout – a combination of the work interval and the rest interval.

-As an example we can estimate that the average intensity of a session consisting of 4x5mins@95% VO2max, with 90-second recoveries @60% VO₂max would be around 89% VO₂max.
-Therefore even when you take into account the recoveries the average intensity of this session is above the lactate threshold of most athletes.
+As an example, we can estimate that the average intensity of a session consisting of 4x5mins@95% VO2max, with 90-second recoveries @60% VO2max, would be around 89% VO2max.
+So, even when including the recoveries, the average intensity of this session would be above lactate threshold intensity for most athletes.

-This means that not only are these intervals great for pushing the upper limits of aerobic capacity, but the relatively short recovery periods mean that the average intensity is very close to the lactate threshold.
+This means that not only are these intervals effective for developing the upper limits of aerobic capacity, they are also great for lactate threshold training.

-Training at these intensities has been shown to be more effective at increasing VO2max than lower intensity training including the lactate threshold intensity (Gormley et al., 2008; Helgerud et al., 2007), and appears to be particularly effective at enhancing the muscles ability to oxidize both fats and carbohydrates (Perry et al., 2008).
+Not surprisingly, training at these intensities is more effective at increasing VO2max than lower intensity training, including training at the lactate threshold intensity (Gormley et al., 2008; Helgerud et al., 2007).
+It also appears to be particularly effective at enhancing the muscles ability to oxidize fats and carbohydrates (Perry et al., 2008).

-Research suggest that the improvements in VO₂max with this type of training intensity appear to be related to improved stroke volume of the heart (Helgerud et al., 2007).
-In addition HIIT appears to increase cardiac efficiency and the maximal mitochondrial capacity of the heart (Hafstad et al., 2011).
+Research suggest that the improvements in VO2max appear to be related to improved stroke volume of the heart (Helgerud et al., 2007).
+In addition, submaximal HIIT appears to increase cardiac efficiency and the maximal mitochondrial capacity of the heart (Hafstad et al., 2011).

 4. Reduced submaximal blood lactate concentrations

-In addition to improvements in VO2max, training at these intensities appears to be particularly important for improving exercise performance and can reduce blood lactate concentrations, at submaximal intensities, independently of any changes in VO₂max (Acevado and Goldfarb 1989; Londere 1997).
-Research has shown that following interval sessions at these intensities athletes are able to race at greater speeds, or power outputs, without increased blood lactate concentrations.
+In addition to improvements in VO2max, training at these intensities appears to be particularly important for improving endurance exercise performance.
+Importantly, it can also reduce blood lactate concentrations, at submaximal intensities.

 Training in this way places a significant training stimulus on both maximal aerobic capacity and lactate threshold.